 In addition to RPM and the use of a normal blood sugar levels chart, a balanced diet and physical activity are important components of managing gestational diabetes.

-A balanced diet for women with gestational diabetes should include a variety of healthy carbohydrates, such as fruits, vegetables, and whole grains.
+• Balanced diet: includes a variety of healthy carbohydrates, such as fruits, vegetables, and whole grains.
 It is also important to limit the amount of added sugars and saturated fats.
-A registered dietitian can work with the pregnant woman to develop a meal plan that meets her nutritional needs and helps keep her blood sugar levels in the normal range.

 The Role of Blood Tests in Prenatal Care